-The 2014 Tablas Creek Vineyard Petit Manseng is Tablas Creek’s fifth bottling of this traditional grape from southwest France.
-Petit Manseng is best known from appellation of Jurancon, where it has made admired but not widely disseminated sweet wines for centuries.
-Petit Manseng achieves sufficient concentration and sugar content to make naturally sweet wines without botrytis.
-This character was so valued that Petit Manseng is noted as the only wine used to baptize a king of France: Henry IV, the founder of the Bourbon dynasty, in his native Navarre.
+The 2015 Tablas Creek Vineyard Petit Manseng is Tablas Creek’s sixth bottling of this traditional grape from southwest France.
+Petit Manseng is best known from the appellation of Jurancon, where it has made admired but not widely disseminated sweet wines for centuries.
+Petit Manseng achieves sufficient concentration and sugar content -- and maintains its acids sufficiently -- to make naturally sweet, balanced wines without botrytis.
+This character was so valued that Petit Manseng is noted as the only wine to have been used to baptize a king of France: Henry IV, the founder of the Bourbon dynasty, in his native Navarre.

 - Adelaida District Paso Robles

 - 40 500ml Cases Produced